wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is the amazing chat for communities, dating websites, online traders, gamers, radio stations, stores,... and any other kind of website looking to boost engagement!
+Flyzoo Chat has been designed for communities, dating websites, online traders, gamers, radio stations, stores,... and any other kind of website looking to boost engagement!

-Engage your community in group chats and help your customers with amazing live support features.
+Connect, engage and grow your community in group chats and help your customers with live support chat.

-The perfect chat for your BuddyPress, bbPress and WooCommerce website.
+The perfect chat plugin for your BuddyPress, bbPress and WooCommerce website.

 Start your 14-day free trial now!